 Please help us continue to encourage spay & neuter at the existing facility in Vass, NC as we open under a new veterinary ownership in 2021.
 For more information call 910 725-8188 or email email@example.com.

-The Sandhills Spay Neuter Veterinary Clinic of the Sandhills DBA SNVC is continuing service January 19th!
+The Sandhills Spay Neuter Veterinary Clinic DBA SNVC is open in our newly renovated space!

-Please spread the word that the Sandhills Spay Neuter Veterinary Clinic (DBA SNVC) is continuing low-cost spay/neuter at 5071 US Hwy 1N, Suite C, Vass, NC 28394 in January 2021.
+Please spread the word that the Sandhills Spay Neuter Veterinary Clinic (DBA SNVC) is continuing low-cost spay/neuter at 5071 US Hwy 1N, Suite C, Vass, NC 28394.
 Please schedule your surgery at www.spayurpet.org.

 Over 80,000 Animals Spayed and Neutered